 Twilight and her friends were Celestia's personal guests, so they got the best seats in the house, on the dais right in front of the stage.
 Twilight uncomfortably realized that the place of highest honor seated three, with Celestia on the center mat between Luna and her.
 That did not seem right.
 Luna looked impassive, but she must have been aware of it herself.
 Rainbow Dash, Fluttershy and Pinkie Pie took their places on one side of them and Spike, Rarity and Applejack on the other.

 No sooner had they all laid down than Paper Cut headed their way, pushing a stone-faced earth pony with a grain-gold coat and a close-cropped white mane in front of him.
-He was relatively young.
+He was not much older than Twilight, perhaps a postgraduate.
 Twilight peeked a look at his cutie mark and recognized it for an Old Equestrian rune.
 She was uncertain about its meaning.

 "Come on now, it's only polite to say a few words to your sponsor," Paper Cut was saying.

 "But the preparations..." muttered the earth pony, just before being thrust in front of the dais.

 For a moment, it looked like he was struck deaf by Celestia's majesty.
 It must have been his first time seeing her up close, and that was a natural enough reaction.
 Eventually, he found his voice and wits and bowed.